hpcaitech/ColossalAI/docs/zero.md

 ## Getting Started with ZeRO

-If you are training models with Colossal-AI, enabling ZeRO-3 offload is as simple as enabling it in your Colossal-AI configuration!
+If you are training models with Colossal-AI, enabling ZeRO DP and Offloading is easy by addding several lines in your configuration file.
+We support configration for level 2 and 3.
+You have use [PyTorch native implementation](https://pytorch.org/tutorials/recipes/zero_redundancy_optimizer.html) for level 1 optimizer.
 Below are a few examples of ZeRO-3 configurations.

 ### Example of ZeRO-3 Configurations

 Here we use `Adam` as the initial optimizer.

-1. Use ZeRO to partition the optimizer states (level 1), gradients (level 2), and parameters (level 3).
+1. Use ZeRO to partition the optimizer states, gradients (level 2), and parameters (level 3).
     ```python
-    optimizer = dict(
-        type='Adam',
-        lr=0.001,
-        weight_decay=0
-    )

     zero = dict(
-        type='ZeroRedundancyOptimizer_Level_3',
+        level=3,
         dynamic_loss_scale=True,
         clip_grad=1.0
     )
     ```

 2. Additionally offload the optimizer states and computations to the CPU.
     ```python
     zero = dict(
+        level=3,
         offload_optimizer_config=dict(
             device='cpu',
             pin_memory=True,